Revolutionized-IoT2/.github/profile/README.md

 ## Security considerations

-RIoT2 is designed to run on a trusted home/lab network.
-Before exposing any part of it, note:

-- The orchestrator REST API, node webhook/download endpoints and MQTT traffic are not authenticated or encrypted by RIoT2 itself.
-Keep them behind a firewall or VPN, or put an authenticating reverse proxy in front of them.
-- Configure Mosquitto with per-client accounts and ACLs.
-At minimum, use separate accounts for the orchestrator, each node, Elsa, connectors and the UI.
-Enable TLS listeners if traffic leaves a trusted segment.
+RIoT2 is designed for an isolated home/lab network with a single user.
+In that setup there is no login: the orchestrator REST API, the node webhook/download endpoints and the UI are open to every device on the network, and MQTT is plain text.
+This is deliberate and keeps the system simple to run.

+Things that still apply in that setup:
+- Keep the network isolated.
+Don't forward RIoT2 ports to the Internet.
+Use a VPN if you need remote access.
 - Never commit real credentials (MQTT passwords, API tokens, `StoredObjects` content) to a repository.
-Device parameters stored by the orchestrator can contain third-party API secrets.
+Device parameters stored by the orchestrator can contain third-party cloud secrets, and those are usable from anywhere.
 - Set a strong `ELSA_IDENTITY_SIGNING_KEY`.
+Elsa Studio has its own login.

+If the system later gets more users, untrusted devices or remote access, an optional security mode is planned: authentication and roles, a realtime gateway instead of browser MQTT credentials, MQTT TLS and ACLs, and signed plugins.
+It will be off by default and can be enabled in stages.
+See architecture item A1 and backlog section 5.2 in [PLATFORM-REVIEW.md](https://github.com/Revolutionized-IoT2/.github/blob/main/PLATFORM-REVIEW.md).
+Until then, an authenticating reverse proxy and per-client Mosquitto accounts are the quickest way to add protection.

 ## Upgrading